Help! My toddler won't listen to me

 First off, I want to tell you there’s probably nothing wrong with you or your toddler.
 For about 10-15% of kids, "not listening" might be due to a language delay, but for the test of them… They’re just doing their toddler thing.

 Brief aside: I always recommend getting language looked at for those kids who don’t listen to age-appropriate directions.
-You want to confidently KNOW if your child is understanding, and an SLP can help with that!
+You want to confidently KNOW if your child is understanding, and a speech-language pathologist can help with that!

 While you may have met or heard of some little angels who do exactly as they’re told, the vast majority of toddlers are out there pushing limits, not following directions, and living their little life on their own agenda.